openshift/enhancements/ROADMAP.md

-As an enterprise IT organization deploying Kubernetes, I should have a stable and reliable Kubernetes distribution that reduces my support and operational burden while allowing me to meet the organizational, legal, and functional requirements I must work within, so that I can quickly evaluate, integrate, and deploy Kubernetest to production.
+As an enterprise IT organization deploying Kubernetes, I should have a stable and reliable Kubernetes distribution that reduces my support and operational burden while allowing me to meet the organizational, legal, and functional requirements I must work within, so that I can quickly evaluate, integrate, and deploy Kubernetes to production.

 This includes: